ale-depi/urca/docs/source/guide/developer.rst

 level of generalization, while remaining compliant with the reference specifications.
 To ensure this compliance, automated tests must be implemented to verify the correctness of the provided test vectors.
-These tests are executed using ``pytest``, and all test cases must pass successfully (i.e., pytest should return with a green status).
+These tests are executed using pytest, and all test cases must pass successfully (i.e., pytest should return with a green status).

 Offline Documentation
 ^^^^^^^^^^^^^^^^^^^^^